-I am an associate professor at Johns Hopkins, and I research and publish on global political economy, contentious politics, nationalism, and social theory.
-My current projects include one that examines the changing dynamics of global capitalism in the context of the rise of China and other emerging powers from the developing world.
+I am an associate professor at Johns Hopkins, and I research on global political economy, contentious politics, nationalism, and social theory, with a focus on East Asia.
+My current projects include one about the changing dynamics of global capitalism and US power in the context of the rise of China and other emerging economies.
 I also scrutinize the origins and limits of China’s export- and investment-driven growth.
-Another project of mine traces China’s contradictory and unfinished transition from empire to nation-state through delineating Beijing’s contentious interaction with Tibet, Hong Kong and Taiwan since 1949.
-My award-winning book, Protest with Chinese Characteristics, expounds how the Confucianist legacy shaped China’s trajectories of state formation and popular protests from the 18th century to the present, in contrast to the Western trajectories, and reflects on the universality of Western modernity.
+Another project traces China’s contradictory and unfinished transition from empire to nation-state through delineating Beijing’s contentious interaction with Tibet, Hong Kong and Taiwan since 1949.
+My awards-winning book, Protest with Chinese Characteristics, shows how the Confucianist legacy shaped China’s trajectories of state formation and popular protests from the 18th century to the present, in contrast to the Western trajectories, reflecting on the universality of Western modernity.
 Besides these major projects, I have also published about the orientalist origins of classical social theories, globalization of epidemics, China’s environmental movements, among others.

-My articles have appeared in American Journal of Sociology, American Sociological Review, New Left Review, Sociological Theory, Review of International Political Economy, Social Science History, among others.
-My works have been featured or cited in New York Times, Wall Street Journal, The Guardian (UK), New Internationalist (UK), Folha de S. Paulo (Brazil), Expresso (Portugal), Straits Times (Singapore), South China Morning Post (Hong Kong), Xinhua Monthly (China), Toronto Star (Canada), and others.
+My articles have appeared in American Journal of Sociology, American Sociological Review, Development and Change, New Left Review, Asian Survey, Sociological Theory, Review of International Political Economy, etc. My works have been translated into six different languages, and featured or cited in the New York Times, Wall Street Journal, The Guardian, BBC World News, Folha de S. Paulo (Brazil), Expresso (Portugal), Straits Times (Singapore), South China Morning Post (Hong Kong), Xinhua Monthly (China), and others.

 Ho-fung Hung.
 2011.
 Protest with Chinese Characteristics: Demonstrations, Riots, and Petitions in the Mid-Qing Dynasty.
 New York: Columbia University Press.